SSH vs SFTP: Are SSH and SFTP the Same?

 - Key based authentication where a username and an SSH key is supplied.
 Key based authentication has the benefit of being able to use the same key for multiple servers and eliminates password management.

-- Two-factor authentication where a password and an SSH key is used.
+- Two-factor authentication where a password and an SSH key are used.
 Two-factor authentication offers the highest level of security.

 While SFTP doesn’t require two-factor authentication, you do have the choice to require both a password and SSH key for a more secure connection.
 Using SSH keys helps prevent imposters from connecting to the server.